-Section 99.7 of the Family Educational Rights and Privacy Act (FERPA) requires you be informed of your rights under the FERPA regulations.
+Section 99.7 of the Family Educational Rights and Privacy Act (FERPA) requires students be informed of their rights under the FERPA regulations.
 Student rights include the following:

-- The right to inspect and review your education records.
-(See Inspect and Review of Educational Records.)
+- The right to inspect and review their education records.
+(See Inspection and Review of Educational Records.)

-- The right to request the amendment of your education records to ensure that they are not inaccurate, misleading, or otherwise in violation of your privacy or other rights.
+- The right to request the amendment of their education records to ensure that they are not inaccurate, misleading, or otherwise in violation of their privacy or other rights.
 (See Amendment of Educational Records.)

-- The right to file with the U.S. Department of Education a complaint under Section 99.4 concerning alleged failures by the University to comply with the regulations of the Act.
-The name and address of the Office that administers FERPA is:
+- The right to file with the U.S. Department of Education a complaint under Sections 99.63 and 99.64 concerning alleged failures by the University to comply with the regulations of the Act.
+The office that administers FERPA is:

-- The following information has been identified as Directory Information and may be released without your written consent:
+The following has been identified as Directory Information and may be released without the student’s written consent:

 - Student name